Skip to content

 queries

 Named read operations.
-Each query must declare the single model schema it reads from, but IO types are not specified in the feat file — those are defined in authored LinkML stubs and fleshed out when the implementation is written.
+A query may declare the single model schema it reads from and the adapter it reaches it through, but IO types are not specified in the feat file — those are defined in authored LinkML stubs and fleshed out when the implementation is written.

 Each query decomposes into three composable elements: